mcthomas/Conceptual-Audacity-UI-Redesign/README.md

 #### Reflection

 The primary changes we made to our prototype, with the aid our findings from Part A, including new UI buttons for the trimming, (2) export, (4) time shift, and multi tool functions.
 We also adopted a new carousel approach to effect pane displays, (5) to allow multiple to be selected at once on a track for better effect parameter multitasking.
 As critically isolated in our usability test flow, we are confident that the trimming and export UI button symbols we’ve refined will much better manifest their function as being apparent to the user.
 We maintained their location on the interface, as we believe the edit tools are best correlated together and apart from the UI buttons for manipulating project component presence.
 That being said, the scissors icon should be more obviously correlated with its trimming functionality, and likewise for the export icon as arrowing from the document sub-icon.
 These two UI button replacements will be most relevant in observing for improvement in our next usability test since they are directly called for within the user’s task instructions.

 ## Elementary Action Flow for Digital Prototype

 When a user opens the program, they will be greeted with a welcome screen that asks them if they would like to start a new project or open an existing project.
 Once a project is open, whether it’s new or existing, the user can create new tracks by clicking the “+” button and selecting “Create New...
 Track.”
 With a new track created, the user can begin a recording.
 After having various recordings present, the user can edit them with certain effects.
 To add a new effect to a recording, the user simply selects the certain recording they wish to edit, clicks the “+” button, clicks on“Create New...
 Effect,” and select their desired effect, such as “Change pitch” or “Change speed.”
 All of the related parameters are present along the bottom of the project view and pertain to the current track selected.
 Once the user is completed with their session, they can save the project by clicking the save icon.
 If the user has finished editing their project to their liking and would like to share it, they can export their recordings by clicking the export button, naming their file, and selecting their desired file choice such as “.mp3” or “.wav.”
 The user can exit the workstation by clicking on the exit in the corner.
 If the user tries to exit with an unsaved project open, they will be asked if they would like to save before exiting.

+Currently, our InVision prototype allows the user to navigate to view a sample project, or to create a new project.
+On the new project screen, the user can open the “export” dialogue drop down menu, and close it, or that of the “+” (new) UI button.
+If the user selects “Track” in this latter sub menu, they will see a new track header present.
+Hitting the record UI button will then populate a new recording.

-## New
+## Redesign in VR

+### Introduction

+Our problem domain exists where musicians lack the means to effectively integrate their setup with their DAW.
+All too often, musicians must opt to break their concentration and workflow in putting their instrument aside to access their laptop or tablet device.
+Access to the DAW is currently exclusive, by design, to desktop application interfaces.
+While intended to be as seamless as possible, sometimes even with integration with external peripherals and controllers, we believe that there is an opportunity here for semi-translucent overlays in both augmented and virtual reality that functionally adapt our current desktop prototype.
+Adapting to this medium presents opportunities to engineer novel interfaces, which has the potential to reimagine music production more seamlessly than ever.

+### Limitations and Adapatations for VR

+#### Rather than the finer editing features of our current interface, we’ve found that initiating recordings and selecting different tracks to update the current selection is a bit cumbersome in how it breaks the immersion of free-flowing audio recording.
+Other limitations were brought to our attention by heuristic evaluations completed by our peers.
+This feedback informed limitations that may be most effectively remedied by this virtual reality adaptation.
+Some of these items include:

+- Our help button doesn’t detail quick tips for hovering over UI elements This presents an opportunity to use hand gestures to track UI element selections for foreground detailing, almost like flipping a flashcard right in front of the user.

+- A positive, our minimalist approach, is already well suited for a VR overlay adaptation This indicates that an overlay approach in virtual reality won’t necessarily obstruct visibility of the musician’s instrument, pedals, or otherwise to keep the entire experience interconnected but relatedly differentiated as a sort of “on-screen hud.”

+- Lower panels for effects and generation parameters are not necessarily intuitively paired to the active track In taking advantage of the spatial availability of a user’s recording space, overlays and interface elements can be moved around the user, like planets suspended around a star.
+Seeing the parameter controls fade in and out of existence where they are situated, depending on the selected track, could remedy this concern.

+- Our system did not have a clear way to switch between projects On the Welcome screen, users are able to choose to open an existing project or a new project.
+Once they make their decision though, there is not an obvious way to open a different existing project.
+Improving on this feature in VR will be important for user satisfaction.
+Similarly, we will make sure it is clear how to navigate between the different modes.

+#### Clearly these fixes can be best adapted in combining components of both augmented and virtual reality.
+The need for VR goggles is non-negotiable for our design, however embedded cameras will integrate their workspace with the overlays and “selectable” components of our adaptation.
+This synthesis of technologies is key to developing our platform as a product of greenfield engineering.

+### Conceptual Showcase Video